Moduli of Distributions via Singular Schemes: Syzygies and Codimension one Distributions on Pn

 On the other hand, Lemma \ref{lem:generic} implies that $\Sigma\colon \dd^{gen}(\pn) \rightarrow {\rm Hilb}^{\phi(d,n)}(\mathbb{P}^n)$ is not surjective, for any $(d,n)$.
-Precisely determining the image of $\Sigma$ seems very difficult.
-For instance, let $Z$ be a zero-dimensional subscheme of $\mathbb{P}^3$ of length $5$.
-In order to be the singular scheme of a degree one distribution, $Z$ must be nonplanar, arithmetically Gorenstein and locally complete intersection, see the proof of Theorem \ref{resolution} or \cite[p.119]{SCH}.
+Precisely determining the image of $\Sigma$ seems to be a very difficult problem.
+Let $Z$ be a zero-dimensional subscheme of $\mathbb{P}^3$ of length $5$.
+In order to be the singular scheme of a degree one distribution, it is necessary that $Z$ must be nonplanar, arithmetically Gorenstein and locally complete intersection, see the proof of Theorem \ref{resolution} and \cite[p.119]{SCH}.
 We wonder if these conditions are also sufficient.

+This concludes our discussion for the generic distributions - corresponding to the first line of Table \ref{table deg 1 v2}.
+In the next section we analyze the other three cases.